mozzarellaV8/Foundations-LinearRegression/RegressionNotes.md

 # Regression Models

 This is an ongoing list of notes taken from the [Harvard Statistical Software Workshop](http://tutorials.iq.harvard.edu/R/Rstatistics/Rstatistics.html) and the book [R in a Nutshell](http://shop.oreilly.com/product/0636920022008.do).
+Many are function calls in R, and I'll be working to add descriptions and formulas over time.

 - [Linear Models](#linear-models)
 - [Least Sqaures Regression](#least-squares-regression)